Freelance / 3D Generalist / Digital Content Creation / Multimedia Development

 Since all military projects are subject to extreme security measures, I do not have the work I did for them in my possession.Illustrations shown on this site have been created from random images I personally choose to "create" for demo purposes.

-Illustration can be created from supplied sketched go-by's or from creating overlay drawings using a photo (example 1) as the goby.
+Illustrations can be created from supplied sketched go-by's or from creating overlay drawings using a photo as the goby.

-Illustrations can also be created quickly from 3D CAD files (example 2) by exporting the vector information as an .eps file or in a native Illustrator format.
+Illustrations can also be created quickly from 3D CAD files by exporting the vector information as an .eps file or in a native Illustrator format.

 Data courtesy of: General Motors, Inc